Ground The Helicopters

 We live in an increasingly isolated, device-driven, social media-dominated society.
 It has narrowed our attention span and creative energies to 140 characters.
 I am taking bets on when video games – violent and sometimes misogynistic virtual narcotics - will become an Olympic sport.
 If smartphones and social media are not addictive, I don’t know what is.
 Try asking someone (or yourself for that matter) to put the device in a drawer for an hour.

 Many children and teens spend at least nine hours a day on their screens, checking social media up to one hundred times every twenty-four hours.
 Rehab centers for device addiction are springing up around the country.
 The chronic neck pain caused by bending down looking at screens for “likes” has entered the medical lexicon as “Text Neck.”
-A growing number of executives who used to peddle the virtual needles that smart devices represent, and the e-narcotics of social media through which they flow, are now focusing on getting their kids to stop using.
+A growing number of executives who used to peddle the virtual needles that smart devices represent, and the e-narcotics of social media that flow through them, are now bent on getting their kids to stop using.

 Turn the devices off, put them in another room (preferably under lock and key), and have a family dinner.
 No judging.
 Play games.
 Make up silly Country Western songs (redundancy alert).
 Enjoy each other in person, not by liking others’ avalanche of selfies, and fervently hoping they will like yours.